Perfect Pie Crust

-This recipe makes one covered pie (example: apple or blueberry) or two open pies (example: pumpkin or sweet potato)
+This recipe makes enough dough for one covered pie (example: apple or blueberry) or two open pies (example: pumpkin or sweet potato)

 - 1 or 2 pie tins